one-minute-writer/one_minute_writer_fe/README.md

 - [Technologies](#technologies)

 ## Overview
+One minute writer is for creatives who are seeking inspiration and a space to document and organize their ideas and writing.
+They can track their progress through metrics on a user dashboard as well as revisit and edit past writings.
 This is a group project incorporating a new stretch tech, GraphQL.
 This is also the first time the back-end program and the front-end program were able to collaborate and build a functioning application together.
 We used agile process to turn our application into deployed and production ready software.

 ## Deployed site